 |---|

-missing_auth_header | 401 | Authorization header missing. |
+missing_auth_header | 401 | No usable token was found in either the Authorization header or the api_key query parameter. |

-invalid_auth_header | 401 | Header format not Bearer <token>. |
+invalid_auth_header | 401 | Header format is invalid and no valid api_key fallback was provided. |

 unauthorized | 401 | Token validation failed. |